RasaHQ/rasa/docs/user-guide/building-assistants.rst

     Here's a minimal checklist of files we modified to help our assistant fail gracefully:

       - ``data/nlu.md``:
-          - add training data for the ``out_of_scope`` intent
-          - add training data for any specific out of scope intents that you want to handle seperately
+          - Add training data for the ``out_of_scope`` intent & any specific out of scope intents that you want to handle seperately
       - ``data/stories.md``:
-          - add stories for any specific out of scope intents that you want to handle seperately
+          - Add stories for any specific out of scope intents
       - ``domain.yml``:
-          - add the ``out_of_scope`` intent
-          - add an ``utter_out_of_scope`` response
-          - add any specific out of scope intents that you want to handle seperately
+          - Add the ``out_of_scope`` intent & any specific out of scope intents
-          - add responses for any specific out of scope intents that you want to handle seperately
+          - Add an ``utter_out_of_scope`` response & responses for any specific out of scope intents
       - ``actions.py``:
-          - customise ``ActionDefaultAskAffirmation`` to suggest intents for the user to choose from
+          - Customise ``ActionDefaultAskAffirmation`` to suggest intents for the user to choose from
       - ``config.yml``:
-          - add the TwoStageFallbackPolicy to the ``policies`` section
+          - Add the TwoStageFallbackPolicy to the ``policies`` section
-          - define the ``nlu_threshold`` for the TwoStageFallbackPolicy

 .. _more-complex-contextual-conversations: